sveltejs/learn.svelte.dev/content/tutorial/04-advanced-sveltekit/01-hooks/04-handleerror/README.md

 }
 ```

-In some situations you way want to customise this object.
+In some situations you may want to customise this object.
 To do so, you can return an object from `handleError`:

 ```js
 /// file: src/hooks.server.js